 How Mesothelioma Develops

-Anyone exposed to asbestos is at risk of mesothelioma later in life.
-Those with the highest risk regularly worked around asbestos-based products for long periods, according to the American Cancer Society (ACS).
+Anyone exposed to asbestos is at risk of developing mesothelioma later in life.
+According to the American Cancer Society (ACS), those at the highest risk of developing mesothelioma regularly worked around asbestos-based products for long periods of time.

 Veterans & Mesothelioma Risk